MicrosoftDocs/Viva/Viva/goals/bigquery-integration.md

     :::image type="content" source="../media/goals/8/bigquery-connection-details.png" alt-text="Adding new BigQuery connection to OKRs in Viva goals." lightbox="../media/goals/8/bigquery-connection-details.png":::

-5. Select **next** to finish and save your OKR.
+5. Select **Next** to finish and save your OKR.
 You should now see a BigQuery icon next to the OKR.
-The OKR will sync automatically every hour, but you can refresh it manually by clicking on **refresh**.
+The OKR will sync automatically every hour, but you can refresh it manually by selecting on **refresh**.